-Private loans represent only 10 percent of student loan debt, but that number — $200 billion – is still significant and, in many cases, even harder to pay back than federal student loans.
+Private loans represent only 10 percent of student loan debt, but that number — more than $200 billion – is still significant and, in many cases, even harder to pay back than federal student loans.

 Private loans usually carry a higher interest rate than federal loans and there are fewer relief options available when borrowers are in distressed situations.
 Like federal loans, private student loans cannot be discharged in bankruptcy.
 Thus, there is little incentive for private lenders to offer lower rates as they retain a strong claim over the debt even if the borrower declares bankruptcy.